-BY THE COMMISSION: On March 1, 2022, Duke Energy Carolinas, LLC (DEC), filed an application pursuant to N.C.
-Gen. Stat. § 62-110.8 and Commission Rule R8-71 for approval of its Competitive Procurement of Renewable Energy (CPRE) Program Compliance Report (Compliance Report) and CPRE Program Cost Recovery Rider, along with the direct testimony and exhibits of Christy J. Walker, Rates and Regulatory Strategy Manager, and Angela M. Tabor, Renewable Compliance Manager with the Business & Compliance Department (Application).1 The testimony of witness Tabor included DEC's Compliance Report for calendar year 2021 as Exhibit No. 1.
+BY THE COMMISSION: On March 1, 2022, Duke Energy Carolinas, LLC (DEC, or the Company) filed an application pursuant to N.C.
+Gen. Stat. § 62-110.8 and Commission Rule R8-71 for Approval of CPRE Compliance Report and CPRE Cost Recovery Rider, along with the direct testimony and exhibits of Christy J. Walker, Rates and Regulatory Strategy Manager, and Angela M. Tabor, Renewable Compliance Manager with the Business & Compliance Department (Application).
+The testimony of witness Tabor included the DEC Competitive Procurement of Renewable Energy (CPRE) Compliance Report for calendar year 2021 as Exhibit No. 1 (CPRE Compliance Report).

-Petitions to intervene were filed by Carolina Utility Customers Association, Inc. (CUCA), on March 7, 2022; by North Carolina Sustainable Energy Association (NCSEA) on March 10, 2022; and by Carolina Industrial Group for Fair Utility Rates III (CIGFUR III) on March 15, 2022.
-The Commission granted CUCA's petition to intervene on March 8, 2022; NCSEA's petition to intervene on March 11, 2022; and CIGFUR's petition to intervene on March 16, 2022.
-The intervention of the Public Staff is recognized pursuant to N.C.G.S. § 62-15(d) and Commission Rule R1-19(e).
+Petitions to intervene were filed by Carolina Utility Customers Association, Inc. (CUCA) on March 7, 2022; by North Carolina Sustainable Energy Association (NCSEA) on March 10, 2022; and by Carolina Industrial Group for Fair Utility Rates III (CIGFUR III) on March 15, 2022.
+The Commission granted CUCA's petition to